-As communication to lay audiences is permissible under the regulations, no specific rules govern press such as press conferences, satellite media tours and/ or social events, are usually required to coordinate with the appropriate communications department.
+Press briefings, news conferences, press receptions and other media events-other than those sponsored by the host institution or manufacturer-are not permitted onproviders (HCPs) engaged in prescribing or administering site.
+Organizations planning any off-site media activities, such as press conferences, satellite media tours and/ or social events, are usually required to coordinate with the appropriate communications department.
 All events are bound by the rules of the meeting and are generally restricted to before or after the hours of the meeting, or at either end of the start or completion of the meeting.